raviolli77/understandIngRelationalDatabases/OLAP.md

 Definition: *"[OLAP] is computer processing that enables a user to easily and selectively extract and view data from different points of view"* (Definition taken from [Margaret Rouse's article](http://searchdatamanagement.techtarget.com/definition/OLAP))

+**NOTES**:
++ I added SQL syntax to as many of the visuals as I could to be more helpful in understanding these concepts as they relate to relational databases.
++ I am using **PostgreSQL** syntax for this iteration.
++ More to come :)

 **Contributor**:
 + Raul Eulogio